gunrock/docsify/docs/hive_phase2/hive_forall_phase2.md

 }
 ```

-The above is a great initial formulation to achieve asynchronous device-side launch of our `ForAll` kernel, but we can do better!
-One component that is missing from the concurrency is that even though the device-side execution is now asynchrnous with the multi-streams abstraction, on the CPU-side, we are still launching kernels sequentially.
-We can remedy that by using muiltiple CPU threads to asynchronously launch our multi-streams kernels to achieve asynchrony on the CPU-side as well:
+The above is a great initial formulation to achieve asynchronous _device-side_ launch of our `ForAll` kernel, but we can do better!
+Even though the device-side execution is now asynchrnous with the multi-streams abstraction, on the CPU-side, we are still launching kernels sequentially.
+We can remedy that by using muiltiple CPU threads to asynchronously launch our kernels on multiple streams from the CPU using OpenMP or C++ threads:
 ```cpp
 // We can use openmp or C++ thread to achieve the multithreaded launch:
 #pragma omp parallel for